 Run RecommendationsRecommendation Validation Report

 The Recommendation Validation report is used to help identify if there are problems with Cashpoint settings and to troubleshoot Cashpoints that have a run status of ‘Invalid’.
-This report can be accessed from the TodaySnapshot page by clicking on the To-Do List item called ‘Verify Recommendations Create?’ or by running the Validation Report from the ‘Run Recommendations’ page.
+This report can be accessed from the TodaySnapshot page by clicking on the To-Do List item called ‘Verify Recommendations Create’ or by running the Validation Report from the ‘Run Recommendations’ page.

 The user can review this report and use the explanations in this section to help correct the problems so all recommendations will run successfully.